Dispute Resolution: Certification Complaints and Appeals

 - The complainant may contact RA at any time during the dispute resolution process to inquire about progress of the evaluation.

-- RA shall provide the complainant with a formal response regarding the dispute resolution, including any follow up actions, within 90 days (60 days for SAN disputes) of receipt.
+- RA shall provide the complainant with a formal response regarding the dispute resolution, including any follow up actions, within 90 days of receipt.
 The results are communicated in a way that respects confidentiality requirements and agreements that are in place for certification.

 - RA shall keep a record of formal disputes, actions taken, and the effectiveness of these actions.